CanonicalLtd/maas-docs/en/nodes-hw-scripts-fields.md

 *storage type* parameter, the result will be associated with a specific storage device.

-The YAML file must represent a dictionary with the following fields.
+The YAML file must represent a dictionary with the following fields:

 - `result`: The completion status of the script.
 This can be either **passed**, **failed** or **degraded**.
 If no status is defined, an exit code of `0`